mert-akkor/UI-Specification-Document/Sample Document.md

 ## User List Page

+- The page user sees initially
+### Header
+- Light gray background
+- Blue "+New User" button
+  - Aligned to left of the screen with padding
+  - When clicked, redirects the user to the Add User page
+- Has a checkbox with "Hide Disabled User" label to the right of the New User button
+  - When checked, users that have *false* on "Enabled" column are not displayed
+  - Checked by default
 ### Content
 - Table with filter/sort options
   - 4 columns filling the width of the screen